 Once Mike's lawyers took over, they discovered a problem.
 One of Hawaii's required notices was missing from Mike's contract -- the mechanics' lien notice in § 444-25.5.
 Mike claimed the lien notice had been delivered as part of the contract.
 But he couldn't find a copy and neither could the property owner.

 So the contract was void under Hawaii law.

 In most states, that leaves the contractor with two choices.
 Either collect under the theory of "unjust enrichment" or file a mechanics' lien.
 Neither will get you the full contract price.
 But at least Mike could recover his sunk costs.
 And that's what Mike's legal team argued.
 In their words, anything else would be "absurd and unjust."

 That's not how Hawaii's Supreme Court saw it.
 No matter how absurd and unjust, a contractor who omits even one required notice from a construction contract has no right to collect, period.

 When it comes to construction contracts, Hawaii takes no prisoners.
 If you plan to collect, the contract better be perfect.

 But the court's decision wasn't all bad news for Mike.
 He wasn't assessed the $5,000 fine, didn't have his license revoked and didn't have to pay the owner's attorney fees.
 And if he ever finds that missing mechanics' lien notice, the court offered to reconsider their decision.
 That was in 2006 (808 Dev., LLC v.
 Murakami, 111 Haw.
 349).
 There's no later appellate decision.
 So I guess Mike is still looking for that missing lien notice.

-If you need letter-perfect contracts for any type of construction in Hawaii, this site has free sample downloads.
-If you make a living as a construction contractor in Hawaii, here's the best tool available for drafting Hawaiian construction contracts.
+If you need letter-perfect contracts for any type of construction, and make a living as a construction contractor in Hawaii, here's the best tool available for drafting Hawaiian construction contracts.